15 Beautiful and Affordable Outdoor Flooring Options

 Some plants are hardy enough to survive being walked on regularly and could eliminate the need for mowing altogether, making them a fantastic low-maintenance alternative to grass.
 Want to support your fellow creatures?
 Flowering plants are an excellent food source for bees, butterflies, and other animals.
 Shade-loving plants can even cover up unsightly bare patches under shady trees.

 There are so many fantastic types of tile out there, it’s hard to pick just one.
 New and unique flooring innovations are making tile even better than it already was.
 For example, while click-lock flooring used to be reserved mainly for engineered hardwood and laminate, manufacturers are now making snap-together tile flooring.
-Let’s check out some of the best outdoor tile flooring.

 We’ve already discussed the virtues of artificial grass, but did you know that some artificial grass is sold in tile form?
 If you’re planning on adding this unique type of flooring to a smaller area, like a rooftop or interior courtyard, save yourself the trouble and expense of buying a large roll and opt for smaller tiles instead.